ericroys/tic-tac-toe-withReact/README.md

 and always makes the first move (sorry again).

-The goal of the game is to get three squares, horizontal, vertical, or diagonal with your O, while also preventing the NPC from doing the same.
+The goal of the game is to get three squares, horizontal, vertical, or diagonal with your O, while also preventing the NPC from doing the same with its X.

 The game can be reset for additional fun in statistical probabilities.
 The algorithm is not smart.
 It's just random chance for where an NPC will move.